 Academic Programs

-Centers and Institutes cannot house and/or offer academic programs, nor award official academic credentials.
-All University issued academic credentials must be conferred by the BOT upon recommendation by faculty of the academic departments in compliance with The Redbook, Section 3.3.2.
+Centers and institutes cannot house and/or offer academic programs, nor award official academic credentials.
+All University issued academic credentials must be conferred by the BOT upon a recommendation by the faculty of the academic departments in compliance with The Redbook, Section 3.3.2.

 Advisory Boards

+University research institutes are required to have an advisory board.

-All advisory boards are non-governing and designed to expand the expertise and societal engagement of the Center/Institute.
+Unless required by an external funding agency and pre-approved by the Centers and Institutes Executive Council, all advisory boards are non-governing and designed to expand the expertise and societal engagement of the center or institute.

-Advisory boards are appointed by the Director and approved by the Centers and Institutes Executive Council upon a recommendation from the Academic Dean or Vice Provost/Vice President of the Headquartering Unit.
+Advisory boards are appointed by the director and approved by the Centers and Institutes Executive Council upon a recommendation from the senior administrator of the headquartering unit.

-University Research Institutes are required to have a non-governing advisory board.

 Supervision and Appointment of Director

-The Centers and Institutes Executive Council must approve the appointment, removal, and other personnel related actions of all Directors of Centers and Institutes upon a non-binding recommendation from the Academic Dean and/or Vice Provost/Vice President of the Headquartering Unit.
+The Centers and Institutes Executive Council must approve the appointment, removal, and other personnel-related actions of all directors of centers and institutes upon a non-binding recommendation from the senior administrator of the headquartering unit.
 Such actions shall be conducted in accordance with applicable University policies and procedures.

-All Directors report to the Academic Dean, Vice Provost/Vice President, or designee of the Headquartering Unit with a dotted line to the Executive Vice President and University Provost (Provost) who consults with other members of the Centers and Institutes Executive Council if the Provost determines an individual needs to be removed from their directorship or otherwise have a change in status in their role with the Center or Institute.
+All directors report to the senior administrator or designee of the headquartering unit with a dotted line to the Provost, who consults with other members of the Centers and Institutes Executive Council if the Provost determines an individual needs to be removed from their directorship or otherwise have a change in status in their role with the center or institute.

+Unless an exception is granted, the director of a center or institute must be one of the following:

+Tenured or tenure-track faculty member,

+Long-standing term faculty member with five (5) or more years of service to UofL, or

+Staff member with five (5) or more years of service to UofL.

-The Director of a Center or Institute headquartered in an academic unit must be a tenured or tenure-track faculty member.
-Exceptions may be made for an established member of the University community.
-Such exceptions must be approved by the Academic Dean of the Headquartering Unit, the Academic Dean of the unit in which the faculty/staff member is employed if not from the same unit in which the Center or Institute is headquartered, and the Center and Institute Executive Council.
+Exceptions must be approved by the senior administrator of the headquartering unit, the academic dean of the unit in which the faculty/staff member is employed if not from the same unit in which the center or institute is headquartered, and the Center and Institute Executive Council.

-Tenured and Tenure-Track Faculty Effort

-Tenured and tenure-track faculty are defined as either Core Faculty or affiliated faculty to the Center or Institute.
-All Centers or Institutes headquartered in an academic unit must have at least one Core Faculty member.
-(See Definitions section of this policy for a description of Core Faculty and Affiliate Faculty.)

-Tenured and tenure-track faculty effort for the operation of Centers and Institutes must be included in their Annual Work Plans (AWP) and approved according to their academic unit’s personnel policies.
-The following expectations exist for faculty effort in the operation of Centers and Institutes:

-Core Faculty:

-Due to the need for a long-term commitment from faculty to ensure the sustainable operations of Centers and Institutes, individuals identified as Core Faculty must have a minimum of a five-year commitment in writing from their Academic Dean toward the operation of the Center or Institute.

-Expend 35% or more of their effort on the Center or Institute.

-Affiliate Faculty:

-Only requires an annualized commitment through the AWP.

-Generally, expend less than 35% of their effort on the Center or Institute.
+Centers and Institutes By-Laws

+All centers and institutes must have a set of by-laws approved by the Centers and Institutes Executive Council and the headquartering unit.
+These by-laws must address the following:

+Definitions for core and affiliated faculty with minimum expectations of faculty effort for each category.

+Minimum number of faculty for a center or institute to remain operational.

+Processes for contributing to core and affiliated faculty evaluations, appointments, and other personnel actions not governed directly by the academic unit’s personnel policies.

+Processes for center or institute decision-making and enfranchisement of core and affiliated faculty and staff not governed by the academic unit’s by-laws.

+Academic and administrative units may establish by-laws to address the requirements in 5.a for all centers and institutes headquartered in the unit.

-Associated Faculty and Staff Effort
+Center/Institute-Funded Faculty and Staff Effort